citp/privacy-policy-historical/h/he/hea/health.gov.au.md

 ## Queries, concerns and further information

-If you have any queries, concerns or require further information relating to privacy and the Department of Health, please [email the Department](mailto:enquiries@health.gov.au) at: enquiries@health.gov.au.
+If you have any queries, concerns or require further information (including a copy of our APP privacy policy) relating to privacy and the Department of Health, please [email the Department](mailto:enquiries@health.gov.au) at: (enquiries@health.gov.au).

 If you have concerns about emailing this site, please use our postal addresses and write to the: